 - Evidence of notification to surrounding businesses/residents (if applicable)

-The content of the Event Plan will depend of the type of event that you are organising.
+The content of the Event Plan will depend of the type of event you are organising.
 You may be required to submit additional supporting documentation.
 The Community Events Officer will be able to provide information on the Event Plan and any additional supporting documentation required.

 Use the available Additional Forms and Resources to assist you with completing necessary documentation.